The History of Seven-Card Stud Poker

 Red, white, and blue poker chips on a green felt table.

-Before the poker boom of the 2000s, seven-card stud was the biggest poker game in casinos all around the U.S. Today, the dominant poker variant is Texas Hold’em, but stud poker remains a force to be reckoned with.
-The variant features prominently at the World Series of Poker (WSOP), and seven-card poker appeals to online poker players who enjoy a true test of skill with no community cards to rely on.
-Above all, it offers players a completely different and refreshing take on poker.
-Read on for a closer look at the origins of the game and how to play.
+Before the poker boom of the 2000s, seven-card stud was the biggest poker game in casinos all around the U.S. Today, the dominant poker variant is Texas hold’em, but stud poker remains a force to be reckoned with.
+It features prominently at the World Series of Poker (WSOP) and appeals to online poker players who enjoy a true test of skill with no community cards to rely on.
+The variant is popular both among advanced players and beginners learning how to play poker thanks to its simple rules and limit betting structure (i.e., fixed bet sizes) compared to the no-limit structure in other poker online games like Texas hold’em.

 How the Game Began

-Seven-Card Stud Rules
+Seven-Card Stud Poker Rules

 Four of a kind made up of 7s on a reflective black table, with a black background and small stacks of poker chips in the foreground.

-Compared to Texas Hold’em, seven-card stud (or “down the river”) is a different beast entirely, forcing you to think in different ways.
+Compared to Texas hold’em, seven-card stud (or “down the river”) is a different beast entirely, forcing you to think in different ways.
 Here’s a breakdown.

 Antes and the Bring-In